brewerdigital-llc/stripe-microservice/README.md

 # stripe-ms: FHIR Stripe Microservice

-This project contains source code and supporting files for the FHIR Stripe serverless microservice application that you can deploy with the SAM CLI.
-It includes the following files and folders.
+This project contains source code and supporting files for the FHIR Stripe microservice application that provides Stripe payment services to the _VivoCare_ app.
+You can deploy it with the SAM CLI.
+It includes the following files and folders:

-- create_payment_intent, capture_payment_intent, and cancel_payment_intent - Code for the application's Lambda functions.
+- `create_payment_intent`, `capture_payment_intent`, and `cancel_payment_intent` - Code for the application's AWS Lambda functions.
-- events - Invocation events that you can use to invoke the functions.
+- `events` - Invocation events that you can use to invoke the functions.
-- tests - Integration tests for the application code.
+- `tests` - Integration tests for the application code.
-- template.yaml - A template that defines the application's AWS resources.
+- `template.yaml` - A template that defines the application's AWS resources.

 The application uses several AWS resources, including Lambda functions and an API Gateway API.
 These resources are defined in the
 `template.yaml` file in this project.
 You can update the template to add AWS resources through the same deployment process that